enleak/enleak.github.io/HackTheBox/Passage.md

 ![cracked](https://user-images.githubusercontent.com/55566953/110199991-62b94500-7e29-11eb-8a97-fabad1d2c413.PNG)

-## Paul@Passage
+### Paul@Passage

 **Using these credentials we're able to `su`**

 ![paul](https://user-images.githubusercontent.com/55566953/110200096-233f2880-7e2a-11eb-8c49-7eb5df46ac4c.PNG)

 **Now we `cd` back into pauls home directory and use `ls -la` which list all files, even hidden files (hidden files which look like “.file”).
-We are able to see a `.ssh` directory which could contain ssh private keys used to login to other users on a machine (via ssh/port 22 whcih was open if you look at the nmap scan at the beginning of this writeup).
+We are able to see a `.ssh` directory which could contain ssh private keys used to login to other users on a machine (via ssh/port 22 which was open if you look at the nmap scan at the beginning of this writeup).
 Now let's `cd` into `.shh` and `ls` to list all the files.**

 ![idr](https://user-images.githubusercontent.com/55566953/110200275-1838c800-7e2b-11eb-97a7-b3b85b1a425a.PNG)

 **"The authorized_keys file in SSH specifies the SSH keys that can be used for logging into the user account for which the file is configured".
-Knowing this we `cat` the `authorized_keys` file and see that the private key belongs to the user `navad`.**
+Knowing this we `cat` the `authorized_keys` file and see that the private key belongs to the user `nadav`.**

 ![navad](https://user-images.githubusercontent.com/55566953/110200439-16bbcf80-7e2c-11eb-93c2-2cf4e200e334.PNG)